oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

 #### Get all the unregistered disks in the Storage Domain

-If the user want to get a list of all the floating disks in the storage domain he should use the following URL: `http://localhost:8080/ovirt-engine/api/storagedomains/60cec75d-f01d-44a0-9c75-8b415547bc3d/disks;unregistered`
+If the user want to get a list of all the floating disks in the storage domain they should use the following URL: `http://localhost:8080/ovirt-engine/api/storagedomains/60cec75d-f01d-44a0-9c75-8b415547bc3d/disks;unregistered`

  ![](ListUnregisteredDisk.png "fig:ListUnregisteredDisk.png")

 #### Register an unregistered disk

-If the user want to register a specific floating disks in the system he should use the following:
+If the user want to register a specific floating disks in the system they should use the following:

     POST /api/storagedomains/60cec75d-f01d-44a0-9c75-8b415547bc3d/disks;unregistered HTTP/1.1
     Accept: application/xml